djalbat/occam-lexers/README.md

 * An [extended BNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) lexer.
 * A basic lexer, for illustrative purposes, and for developing new grammars.
-* The main lexer, namely the lexer for the lexical grammar part of Occam's vernacular, called Florence.
+* The main lexer, namely the lexer for the lexical patterns part of Occam's vernacular, called Florence.

-All lexers share common patterns and functionality.
+All lexers share common functionality.
 Each takes four passes to match four kinds of tokens, although with caveats:

 1. Comments
 2. Whitespace
 3. Strings
 4. Remaining tokens

 Comment tokens are considered to be non-significant whilst the others, note that this includes whitespace, are considered to be significant.
 If any content is left over that cannot be matched, an error is thrown.
-Only the fourth pass will match significant tokens defined by the lexical grammars, the regular expressions and related functionality to match the tokens in the first three passes are hard-coded.
+Only the fourth pass will match significant tokens defined by the lexical entries, each of which map a significant token type to a regular expression.
+On the other hand, the regular expressions and related functionality to match the tokens in the first three passes are hard-coded.
 Note that the extended BNF lexer ignores comments, the basic lexer both comments and strings.
 Finally, note that Florence lexer will add end of line tokens and that these, like whitespace, are considered to be significant.

 The fourth pass uses a what could loosely be called a recursive descent algorithm.
-This should be fast and helps to make the lexical grammars relatively simple.
-In the aforementioned Florence lexical grammar, for example, there is no need to exclude keywords and special characters from the regular expression for `unassigned` tokens, because the content to which this regular expression will be applied is guaranteed not to have these keywords or special characters in the first place.
+This should be fast and helps to keep the lexical regular expression patterns relatively simple.
+For the Florence lexical patterns, for example, there is no need to exclude keywords and special characters from the regular expression for `unassigned` tokens, because the content to which this regular expression will be applied is guaranteed not to have these keywords or special characters in the first place.

-The grammar for the extended BNF lexer is the following:
+The lexical entries for the extended BNF lexer are the following:

     [